Need a book or screenplay? Hire me. To learn about my writing services, please visit BookProposal.net.

 Please note that these listings are updated frequently.
 The best way to be instantly notified about new show postings is to subscribe to this BestNewYorkComedy.com blog and allow for email notifications.
 Other ways to keep up are to follow me on Twitter (@hybender) or Instagram (@hybenderny), and/or to visit the desktop version of this site at HyReviews.com.

-That said, my top NYC comedy recommendations for September 2018 (with much more to come soon) include:
+That said, my top NYC comedy recommendations for November 2018 (with more to come soon) include:

 You can find the vast majority of notable NYC live comedy shows by using the links below to explore the schedules of the following top NYC comedy venues: